OmniDeck - Unified Chart Overlay¶

 - Gradually add systems as you understand how they interact

-- Most traders settle on 4-6 systems they truly understand vs. all 10 half-understood
+- Most users settle on 4-6 systems they truly understand vs. all 10 half-understood

 Remember: Less is more.
 4 systems you deeply understand beat 10 systems you're confused by.